On Existence of Berk-Nash Equilibria in Misspecified Markov Decision Processes with Infinite Spaces: Sketch of Proofs

 \subsection{Sketch of the Proof for Theorem \ref{mainresults}}

 In this section, we consider a regular SMDP $\mathcal{M}=(\langle S,X,q_0,Q,\pi,\delta \rangle, \mathcal{Q}_{\Theta})$ with a compact state space.
 This is the environment for Examples \ref{costsproduction} and \ref{pricingshocks}.
 Moreover, existence of Berk-Nash equilibrium on $\mathcal{M}$ is an important intermediate step towards establishing existence of Berk-Nash equilibrium for SMDPs with a $\sigma$-compact state space.
 If we were to prove Theorem \ref{mainresults} using standard method, the two obvious choices are: \begin{enumerate}[{\normalfont (i)}, topsep=1pt] \item We may be able to generalize EP's proof to prove Theorem \ref{mainresults}.
 However, such generalization is far from trivial.
 For example, it is not straightforward to show that the weighted Kullback-Leibler divergence is jointly lower semi-continuous.
 Moreover, allowing for unbounded Radon-Nikodym derivatives adds difficulty to this approach; \item The other alternative is to use a sequence of finite SMDPs to approximate the regular SMDP $\mathcal{M}$, and construct a Berk-Nash equilibrium for $\mathcal{M}$ from a sequence of Berk-Nash equilibria of the sequence of finite SMDPs.
-However, for the same reason as mentioned in \cref{doubleapprox}, we need to partition the state, action and parameter spaces simultanesously to obtain the desired sequence of finite SMDPs, which makes the construction as well as the analysis of the sequence of finite SMDPs is complicated. \end{enumerate} Following the proof strategy outlined in \cref{secmethod}, we use nonstandard analysis to construct a hyperfinite SMDP $\mathcal{M}'$.
+However, for the same reason as mentioned in \cref{doubleapprox}, we need to partition the state, action and parameter spaces simultanesously to obtain the desired sequence of finite SMDPs, which makes the construction as well as the analysis of the sequence of finite SMDPs complicated. \end{enumerate} Following the proof strategy outlined in \cref{secmethod}, we use nonstandard analysis to construct a hyperfinite SMDP $\mathcal{M}'$.
 The state, action and parameter spaces of $\mathcal{M}'$ are chosen via saturation to avoid all pathological aspects that may arise in the sequential approximation by finite SMDPs.
 We transfer EP's Theorem 1 to establish the existence of a hyperfinite Berk-Nash equilibrium for $\mathcal{M}'$, then construct a Berk-Nash equilibrium for the regular SMDP $\mathcal{M}$.
 We provide a sketch of proof in this section.
-We start with the following definition of a hyperfinite representation of compact metric spaces:
+We start with the following definition of a hyperfinite representation of compact metric spaces.\fn{ Roughly speaking, we construct a hyperfinite representation by first partitioning $\NSE{Y}$ into hyperfinitely many pieces of sets with infinitesimal radius, then picking one point from each element of the partition to form the hyperfinite representation.}

 \begin{definition} Let $(Y,d)$ be a compact metric space with Borel $\sigma$-algebra $\BorelSets Y$.
 A hyperfinite representation of $Y$ is a tuple $(T_Y,\{B_Y(t)\}_{t\in T_Y})$ such that

 \begin{enumerate}[{\normalfont (i)}, topsep=1pt] \item $T_Y$ is a hyperfinite subset of $\NSE{Y}$ and $Y$ is a subset of $T_Y$; \item $t\in B_Y(t)\in \NSE{\BorelSets Y}$ for every $t\in T_Y$; \item For every $t\in T_Y$, the diameter of $B_Y(t)$ is infinitesimal; \item For every $t\in T_Y$, $B_{Y}(t)$ contains an $\NSE{}$open set; \item The hyperfinite collection $\{B_Y(t): t\in T_Y)\}$ forms a $\NSE{}$partition of $\NSE{Y}$. \end{enumerate} For every $y\in \NSE{Y}$, we use $t_{y}$ to denote the unique element in $T_{Y}$ such that $y\in B_{Y}(t_y)$. \end{definition}